citusdata/citus_docs/reference/configuration.rst

 shared-library), as well as running an ALTER EXTENSION UPDATE command.
 The failure to execute both steps could potentially cause errors or crashes.
-Citus thus validates the version of the code and that of the extension match, and error's out if they don't.
+Citus thus validates the version of the code and that of the extension match, and errors out if they don't.

 This value defaults to true, and is effective on the coordinator.
-In rare cases this parameter may set to false, thus disabling the check, and might be suitable for more complex upgrade processes.
+In rare cases, complex upgrade processes may require setting this parameter to false, thus disabling the check.

 Data Loading
 ---------------------------